Gravito-optics and intensity correlations for binary inspiral signal detections: Detector response

-As for the second problem of the correlation functions, we are not aware of any existing theoretical framework for the description of the non-classical correlation functions associated with binary inspiral.
-There is however a well established theoretical framework for the non-classical correlation functions associated with primordial gravitational waves \cite{Giovannini11,Giovannini17,Giovannini17b,Giovannini19a,Kanno18,Giovannini19,Kanno19}.
-Much of the established theory is sufficiently general that expanding this work to binary inspirals should be much less challenging than the problem of the detector response functions.
+As for the second problem, we are aware of only one theoretical work on the non-classical correlation functions associated with inspirals \cite{Unnikrishnan15}.
+There is however a well established theoretical framework for the non-classical correlation functions associated with primordial GWs \cite{Giovannini11,Giovannini17,Giovannini17b,Giovannini19a,Kanno18,Giovannini19,Kanno19}.
+Much of the established theory is sufficiently general that expanding this work to CBC should be much less challenging than the problem of the detector response functions.

-Despite these two challenges -- determining the detector response functions and determining the correlation functions -- we will provide a rough estimate for $P_{hh}^{ab}$, $D_{hh}^{ab}$ and $E_{hh} ^{ab}$ below in section V.

-\section{Polarization states and the detector response}
+\subsection{Polarization states and the detector response}

 The previous section describes the detector enhancement for concurrent detector operation but does not consider the graviton polarization states.
 We can extend this discussion to include polarization by assuming a plane wave with plus and cross polarizations.
 Here we will build on earlier work \cite{Giovannini19} introducing the polarization states in the correlation functions and extend this to include the detector response.
 Introducing the polarization into the correlation functions of the detection probability \eqref{enhanced3} leads to replacing the scalar response functions with associated tensor response functions,